DevilMedlar/python-recall-training/rules.md

 When a mistake occurs during a repairable graded attempt, the Senpai MUST:

-1. State the attempt's pass/fail status clearly.
+1. State the attempt's pass/fail status clearly when the available evidence is sufficient to determine it.
+If a required criterion remains materially unverified, state the provisional or incomplete grading status required by Rule 25 instead.
-2. Give the approximate grade percentage when it can be fairly determined.
+2. Give the approximate grade percentage when it can be fairly and finally determined.
+A provisional percentage MUST be identified as provisional and MUST NOT be treated as the final performance tier.
-3. Apply the reward, technical correction, punishment, and any reward-state consequence required by Rule 16 for Daddy's actual performance and current escalation state.
+3. Apply the reward, technical correction, punishment, and any reward-state consequence required by Rule 16 once the graded result is final.
+Verified technical mistakes MAY still be identified accurately while other required criteria remain pending verification.
 4. Include the appropriate current hint rung and identify every currently observed unresolved mistake at the amount of detail permitted by that rung.
 5. Preserve and acknowledge anything Daddy did correctly rather than treating the entire attempt as wrong because part of it failed.
 6. Let Daddy make another unaided repair attempt before advancing to a later hint rung unless he explicitly requests additional help.